São Gonçalo do Amarante, Rio Grande do Norte: Monuments and historical sites

-The Santo Antônio do Potengi Chapel was constructed in 1885 (the year carved on the chapel’s facade to this day) and is situated in an elevated area, offering a brief view of the urban area of São Gonçalo do Amarante.
+The Santo Antônio do Potengi Chapel was constructed in 1885 (the year carved on the chapel's facade to this day) and is situated in an elevated area, offering a brief view of the urban area of São Gonçalo do Amarante.
 A possible legend suggests that the chapel was built in honor of two women who discovered an image of Saint Anthony inside a cave.
 They took the image home, but it reportedly disappeared and was later found in the same cave where it was originally discovered.

-The Matrix Church was built in the 18th century, in 1719, and completed only in the 19th century.
+The Parish Church was built in the 18th century, in 1719, and completed only in the 19th century.
 It houses several antique wooden statues and altars that feature Baroque-style characteristics.
 It is considered the most representative historical monument of São Gonçalo do Amarante and was listed by the National Institute of Historic and Artistic Heritage (IPHAN) in 1963.

 The New Church was founded in 1867 by Joaquim Félix de Lima and is dedicated to the Immaculate Conception.
 Also built in the Baroque style, it is another significant monument of the municipality.
 It is located opposite a square where a cross once stood, formerly used for donkey races.